EasyAbp/Abp.RelatedDtoLoader/README.md

 # RelatedDtoLoader

-An Abp module to help you automatically load related DTO (like ProductDto in OrderDto) under DDD.
+An Abp module that help you automatically load related DTO (like ProductDto in OrderDto) under DDD.

 ## Getting Started